-This article describes the local and offsite networking requirements and best practices for Datto appliances.
-This includes both the network speed requirements and requirements for open ports and DNS resolution.
+This article describes the local and off-site networking requirements and best-practices for Datto business continuity appliances.

 Since a 100 Mbps network cannot efficiently transfer large datasets between the protected machines and a Datto appliance, gigabit network connections are required between all protected machines and the Datto appliance over a LAN.

 Datto strongly recommends placing the Datto appliance and all protected machines on the same LAN.
 If you must set up backups over a WAN, you will need a 50 Mbps dedicated uplink for every terabyte of protected data.
 Otherwise, backups will not be reliable.
 Even if this requirement is met, the latency between endpoints will significantly decrease backup throughput.
 The higher the latency, the lower the throughput.